 Even before this latest twist, there were rumblings that the city was uncomfortable with the bold plans presented by the out-of-towners.

-, architecture writer Beth Dunlop argued that the city should take more control of the planning process.
+In the Miami Herald, architecture writer Beth Dunlop argued that the city should take more control of the planning process.

 "To ask private developers to create a plan that will transform a truly critical swathe of the city, of public land, is in many ways an abrogation of governmental responsibility and one of the better examples of cart-before-the-horse urban planning in our recent history," she wrote.